wjyoumans/Inertia/README.md

-# Inertia
+## inertia

-Inertia is a (WIP) computational mathematics library for Rust.
+Inertia is a computational mathematics library for Rust.

-At the moment the majority of development is focused on the [inertia-core](https://github.com/wjyoumans/inertia-core) crate which contains high-level wrappers to the [FLINT](https://flintlib.org/doc/), [Arb](https://arblib.org/), and [Antic](https://github.com/wbhart/antic) C libraries.
+This is a work in progress!